ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The most common access management approaches are:
 - Role Based Access Management (RBAC) tying access rights to a system defined roles and its attributes
 - Access Control List (ACL) tying access rights to a table listing the permissions attached to computing resources
-- Attribute Based Access Control (ABAC) tying access rights to an evaluation of a set of rules and policies to manage access rights according to specific attributes, such as environmental, system, object, or user information
+- Attribute Based Access Control (ABAC) tying access rights to an evaluation of a set of rules and policies to manage access rights according to specific attributes, such as environmental, system, object, or BPI Subject information

 #### **[R63]**
 Abstraction Layers utilized in a BPI MUST support security policy management.